FAQs

 Can I be a guest on the podcast?

 Yes!
 We welcome guests who have meaningful stories or insights about navigating complexity, managing change, collaborating across functions, or doing overlooked but essential work.
+You can learn more and apply via our Guest One-Pager.

 What is glue work?

-Glue work refers to the essential—but often invisible—tasks that keep teams and projects functioning.
+Glue work refers to the essential — but often invisible — tasks that keep teams and projects functioning.
 Things like connecting people, smoothing communication, anticipating risks, coordinating work, and preventing fires before they start.
 Many people do glue work without recognition, and the podcast aims to name and celebrate it.

 How did the podcast start?